-Construction of the Project may involve cut and fill earthworks for the establishment of access tracks in undulating terrain, and for transmission line structures and substation platforms.
+Construction of the Project may involve cut and fill earthworks for the establishment of access tracks in undulating terrain, and for transmission line structures and switching station platforms.

-Access tracks will be required to service each transmission line structure site and for access to substations.
+Access tracks will be required to service each transmission line structure site and for access to switching station.
 Access will be established to accommodate a range of construction equipment including delivery trucks, concrete trucks and cranes.